-IRRBB is the risk to interest income arising from a mismatch between the maturity and re-pricing dates of assets and liabilities, both on and off balance sheet, which arises in the normal course of business activities.
+IRRBB is the risk to interest income arising from a mismatch between the maturity and repricing dates of assets and liabilities, both on and off balance sheet, which arises in the normal course of business activities.
 The interest rate measurement is capable of assessing the effect of interest rate changes on both earnings as well as the capital of the Bank.
 Zenith Bank Plc performs NII sensitivity analysis and Economic value of equity (EVE) analysis as measures of IRRBB.
-The result as at 31st December2016 shows a figure less than the outlier threshold of 20% as recommended by Basel II and hence no capital is being allocated for IRRBB.
+The result as at 30th June 2017 shows a figure less than the outlier threshold of 20% as recommended by Basel II.
+However, conservatively we have allocated the sum of N5.18 Billion to cover these risks in recognition of its contribution to the total risk structure profile of the Bank.